2026 Data Science for Social Good (DSSG) Project Proposal Submission

 The Data Science for Social Good (DSSG) Program at the University of British Columbia is an interdisciplinary summer research program that brings together data providers and domain experts to work with talented students (i.e., DSSG Fellows) on data-intensive projects that have the potential to benefit society.

-Selected projects will have access to a team of three to four very talented students to work full-time over fourteen weeks.
+Selected projects will have access to a team of three very talented students to work full-time over fourteen weeks.
 The Project Lead, or designates, will be actively involved with the project throughout the summer by providing guidance and feedback.
-In our experience, we suggest that Project Leads spend at least 1.5 hours each week with the Fellows to achieve the most success.
+In our experience, we suggest that Project Leads spend at least 1 hour each week with the Fellows to achieve the most success.
 DSSG Fellows will work independently with guidance from the DSI Scientific Director, DSI data scientists or postdocs, and mentors from the local tech industry.
+There is no financial commitment required from partner organizations.

 For a review of previous years' projects and fellows, please visit our DSSG page.